tomlooman/EpicSurvivalGame/README.md

 - [Branch on Github](https://github.com/tomlooman/EpicSurvivalGameSeries/tree/Section-5)

 ### Section 6
 The final section in the series focuses on bug fixing and a bit of polish to the existing features.
-This section is compatible with the 4.8 release.

 - [Documentation page](https://wiki.unrealengine.com/Survival_Sample_Game:_Section_6)
 - [Forum Thread](https://forums.unrealengine.com/showthread.php?72313-Announcing-Section-6-of-Survival-Game-Adding-some-polish)